thachvan/DigitalTurbineTechTest/README.md

 # DigitalTurbineTechTest
 Technical test of the Digital Turbine company

-TechTestJava is developed using Eclipse IDE TechTestCSharp is developed using Visual Studio Express
+TechTestJava is developed using Eclipse IDE.
+TechTestCSharp is developed using Visual Studio Express.